rahulsurve000/rahulsurve000/README.md

 - 👋 Hi, I’m @rahulsurve
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Data analytics and AI/ML
-- 🌱 I’m currently learning skills required to become a good web developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...